-- 122. While IAS and specialised services directly compete for the dedicated part of an enduser's capacity, the end-user himself may determine how to use it.
-When it is technically impossible to provide the specialised service in parallel to IAS without detriment to the end-user's IAS quality, NRAs should not consider this competition for capacity to be an infringement of Article 3(5) second subparagraph, as long as the end-user is informed pursuant to Article 4(1)(c) of the impact on his IAS and can obtain the contractually-agreed speeds29 for any IAS subscribed to in parallel.
+- 121. Specialised services are not permissible if they are to the detriment of the availability and general quality of the IAS offered over the same network.
+There is a correlation between the performance of the IAS offer(s) (i.e. its availability and general quality) and whether there is sufficient capacity to provide specialised services in addition to IAS.
+NRAs may consider that IAS quality measurements could be performed with and without specialised services, both in the short term and in the long term, which may include measurements before the specialised services are introduced in the market as well as after. - 121a.
+BEREC is working on developing a net neutrality measurement tool34 and will seek to leverage that work to further develop the measurement methodology regarding measuring of the general quality of internet access services.
+NRAs are invited to participate in this collaboration and to consider the results of this work when available.
+NRAs could also collect information from ISPs in order to assess and measure the impact on general IAS quality.
+As Recital 17 clarifies, NRAs should "assess the impact on the availability and general quality of IAS by analysing, inter alia, QoS parameters (such as latency, jitter and packet loss), the levels and effects of congestion in the network, actual versus advertised speeds and the performance of IAS as compared with services other than IAS". - 122.
+While IAS and specialised services directly compete for the dedicated part of an enduser's capacity, the end-user himself may determine how to use it.
+When it is technically impossible to provide the specialised service in parallel to IAS without detriment to the end-user's IAS quality, NRAs should not consider this competition for capacity to be an infringement of Article 3(5) second subparagraph, as long as the end-user is informed pursuant to Article 4(1)(c) of the impact on his IAS and can obtain the contractually-agreed speeds35 for any IAS subscribed to in parallel.
 NRAs should not consider it to be to the detriment of the general quality of IAS when activation of the specialised service by the individual end-user only affects his own IAS.
 However, detrimental effects should not occur in those parts of the network where capacity is shared between different end-users. - 123.
 Furthermore, as stated in Recital 17, in mobile networks where the number of active users in a given cell, and consequently traffic volumes, are more difficult to anticipate than in fixed networks the general quality of IAS for end-users should not be deemed to incur a detriment where the aggregate negative impact of specialised services is unavoidable, minimal and limited to a short duration.
 By contrast, such unforeseeable circumstances related to the number of users and traffic volumes should not normally occur in fixed networks. - 124.
-NRAs could assess whether the provision of specialised services reduces general IAS quality by lowering measured download or upload speeds or, for example, by increasing delay, delay variation or packet loss.
-Normal small-scale temporal network fluctuation should not be considered to be to the detriment of the general quality.
-Network outages and other temporary problems caused by network faults, for example, should be treated separately. - 125.
-NRAs should intervene if persistent decreases in performance are detected for IAS.
-This could be detected if the measured performance is consistently above (for metrics such as latency, jitter or packet loss) or below (for metrics such as speed) a previously detected average level for a relatively long period of time such as hours or days), or if the difference between measurement results before and after the specialised service is introduced is statistically significant.
-In the case of short-term assessments, the difference between measurement results with and without the specialised service should be assessed similarly.
+NRAs could assess whether the provision of specialised services reduces general IAS quality, for example, by assessing the extent to which measured download or upload